 Ahsan works primarily as a television producer for the weekly VOA Bangla television program, Washington Barta, which airs every Friday on the popular TV affiliate, NTV.
 He is also very active in producing VOA Bangla radio programs and considers radio broadcasting his passion.
 Prior to joining VOA Bangla, Ahsan was based in London working for BBC Bangla.
 He was also news chief at a London based TV channel for nearly two years.
 Ahsan graduated from Dhaka University with a degree in English Literature and studied Indian film at SOAS, London University.
 Music and sports are his favorite hobbies.

 Shegoftah began her broadcasting career with VOA Bangla as a university student.
 Since then, she has has reported on many important news events.
-In addition, Shegoftah is also a Web Editor for the VOA Bangla web page earning a Superior Accomplishment Award.
+Shegoftah covered three Presidential inaugurations including President Barack Obama's both inaugurations from the Capitol steps.
+Shegoftah is a Web Editor for the VOA Bangla web page earning a Superior Accomplishment Award.
 She also received the prestigious Silver Medal Award in 2006 for her unique contributions to Bangla language broadcasting and reporting.
 Shegoftah co-hosted the popular show Mitali (Letters from Listeners) for many years.
 Prior to joining VOA, Shegoftah was a Legislative Assistant to the Chairman of Ways and Means Committee, Maryland State Legislature.
-She also serves on the Board for Samhati, a Bangladeshi women’s organization.
 Shegoftah earned her BA in Economics from Trinity College and an MBA at American Univerisity.

 Kabir has been a staple of VOA Bangla broadcasts for over two decades.
 Prior to joining VOA, Kabir enjoyed a successful career in radio and television broadcasting in Bangladesh and Pakistan, where he received the National Television Award for Best News Anchor and voted Best Newscaster of Bangladesh by the popular Bengali newsweekly 'jae jae deen.'
 An arts graduate from Karachi University, Kabir also pursued a successful acting career, landing lead roles in major films besides Bangledeshi film legends as Kabori, Suchanda and Sujata.